-As a result, you can access your Gmail account to read and send emails using Gmail’s webmail or their mobile apps or even any other email clients.
+As a result, you can access your Gmail account to read and send emails using Gmail’s webmail or mobile apps or even any other email clients.

 Sometimes, you may wish to use a local email client like MS Outlook, Apple Mail, or Mozilla Thunderbird to access your emails.

 To access your emails via any email clients, you will need to enter your email provider’s incoming and outgoing mail server settings.

 Then only you can manage your emails.

 In this case, Gmail’s incoming server settings will tell Mozilla Thunderbird where it can retrieve your email from and process it further.